shakthishamruth/Calculator/README.md

 # Calculator
-Calculator made using python using pygame lib.
+A Calculator made using python using pygame lib.